naibaf-1/GNOME-Wallpaper-Collection/README.md

 # GNOME-Wallpaper-Collection
-This is an collection of self-made time-shifting and auto-switching wallpapers for the GNOME desktop.
+This is a collection of self-made time-shifting and auto-switching wallpapers for the GNOME desktop.

 ## Overview
 - [Available Wallpapers](#Available-Wallpapers)